-We are a choir of San Franciscans affected by homelessness and those who wish to support We have just moved to a NEW rehearsal time & day: THURSDAY mornings, 10:30 am, at the ST FRANCIS LUTHERAN CHURCH on Church Street between Market and Duboce, San Francisco (starting Thursday, April 4, 2013).
-Rehearsal is followed by a FREE LUNCH at noon.
+We are a choir of San Franciscans affected by homelessness and those who wish to support We have just moved to a NEW rehearsal time & day: WEDNESDAY afternoon, 4:00 pm, at the FIRST CONGREGATIONAL CHURCH OF SAN FRANCISCO on Polk Street at Bush Street, San Francisco.
+Rehearsal is followed by a FREE DINNER.
 All are welcome.
 No auditions or experience necessary.

 Please Help Keep Us Singing

 Ask yourself, "How many times a day do I walk past a homeless person on the street and never see them?"
 What did they look like?
 What was his/her name?

 Singers of the Street (S.O.S.) is a unique community choir of San Franciscans affected by homelessness, who are marginalized and those who support them.
 Its mission is to raise voices for justice, healing and joy.
 Led by artistic Director/Conductor Garry Hanna, S.O.S. was founded in September 2010 under the leadership of former Artistic Director, Dr. Kathleen McGuire.
 S.O.S. rehearses weekly, performs regularly, and a free meal is provided to the singers at each gathering.
 But we do much more!

 In July 2012, S.O.S. represented the USA via music video at an international concert featuring 300 homeless performers at the Royal Opera House (Covent Garden), in conjunction with the Olympics.

 In May 2013, The American Prize: celebrating American excellence in the arts selected S.O.S. as a SEMI-FINALIST in the Community Chorus performance category.

 S.O.S.'s submission included the Stand By Me video, plus 25 minutes of our 2nd Anniversary Concert.